Back to all

 Electrolysis is not as popular as laser hair removal for a few reasons:

-• Longer Treatment Time: As mentioned, treating each hair follicle one by one makes electrolysis a much lengthier process.
+• Longer Treatment Time: As mentioned, treating each hair follicle individually makes electrolysis take much longer.
+Laser hair removal often takes 10 minutes or less for smaller areas.

 • Discomfort: The procedure can be more uncomfortable, which deters some people from opting for it.